- If you have to use the ASUS Armoury Crate app I feel your pain, but there’s a better alternative: G-Helper.

 I’m happy to see that you can even control the RGB elements on my ASUS gaming laptop.
 Well, the keyboard anyway, as the ROG logo light, front light bar, and screen light bar of my STRIX Scar 15 are turned off, as they should be by default.

 If you click on the Extra button you get to pick actions for your macro keys, if present.
-You can even launch custom commands on a key press.
+You can even launch custom commands with a key press.

 Note: The displayed GHelper options will depend on your specific laptop model.